-UVC is a completely chemical-free way to combat Sphaerotheca macular (powdery mildew), Botyrtis cinerea (bud mold, or gray mold), and other types of DNA-based molds and bacteria that plague growing plant life, including cannabis plants.
-UVC is actually energy from light that is outside of the visible spectrum, and it's been used to inactivate DNA-based contaminants since the 1850's.
-The UVC light emitted from American Ultraviolet lamps, at 253.7 nm, attacks the very core of mold spores and bacteria, preventing them from replicating, and turning the microorganisms into harmless, microscopic dust.
+UVC is a way to combat Sphaerotheca macular (powdery mildew), Botrytis cinerea (bud mold, or gray mold), and other types of DNA-based molds and bacteria that plague growing plant life, including cannabis plants.
+UVC is energy from light that is outside of the visible spectrum, and it's been used to inactivate DNA-based microorganisms since the 1850's.
+The UVC light emitted from American Ultraviolet lamps, at 253.7 nm, attacks the DNA/RNA of mold spores and bacteria, preventing them from replicating, and turning the microorganisms into harmless, microscopic dust.

-Because UVC technology involves shining a particular spectrum of non-visible, and non-penetrative light on the desired target, there is no residual left behind, and no chemicals involved.
-The cannabis product is not altered by the exposure to UV light, and any DNA-based surface contamination, such as molds, bacteria, and viruses, are reduced, or even eliminated entirely.
+Because UVC technology involves shining a particular spectrum of non-visible, and non-penetrative light on the desired target, there is no residual left behind.
+The cannabis product is not altered by the exposure to UV light, and any DNA-based surface microorganisms, such as molds, bacteria, and viruses, are reduced, or even eliminated entirely.

 How UVC Works

-Through the use of measurement, calculation, and experimental data, the precise dosage of UVC energy has been determined to inactivate mold spores, bacteria, viruses, and other undesirable microscopic contaminants.
+Using measurement, calculation, and experimental data, the precise dosage of UVC energy has been established to inactivate mold spores, bacteria, viruses, and other undesirable microorganisms.
 Coupled with innovative and proven energy-emitting lamp technology, effectively using UVC to reduce Powdery Mildew and Bud Mold - as it has been used in HVAC systems, and healthcare settings – is a process of applied math and science, rather than one of smoke and mirrors.

 - Visible light falls between 400-800 nanometers (nm) in wavelength